SaladTechnologies/salad-kitchen-docs/content/docs/rewards/redeeming-your-rewards/318-redeam-a-cybrancee-web-hosting-plan.md

 ---

 1\.
-Navigate to the Cybrancee’s
+Navigate to the Cybrancee's
 [custom redemption page](https://cybrancee.com/client/index.php?rp=%2Fstore%2Fsponsorship-hosting) for Salad Chefs.

 ![](./content/images/Rewards/Redeeming-your-Rewards/Cybrancee-Web-Hosting-1.png)

-2. Select “Salad – Website Hosting” from the available choices and click “Order Now.”
+2. Select "Salad – Website Hosting" from the available choices and click "Order Now."

 3. On the next page, choose whether to register a new domain,\* transfer an existing one, or create a free subdomain on Cybrancee, and then enter the appropriate URL in the text field.